 ‘It was time to tell you,’ Mum said.
 ‘There would never be an easy way to do it.’

 Francesca thought about this.
 She just wanted her world to stay the same and she wasn’t sure it could ever be the same, so she started to cry.
-Mum waited patiently, her arm around her daughter’s shoulders.
+Mum waited patiently, her arm around her daughter’s shoulder.

 ‘Did you love him, my real father?’

 ‘No,’ she said.
 ‘I’ve only ever loved Dad.
 At the time, it felt like a terrible mistake, but if it hadn’t happened, we wouldn’t have you, would we?
 And Dad loves you so much, as much as the boys.
-He’s a very special person your dad.’
+He’s a very special person, your dad.’